 The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for Section 504 services is Deena Hill, Executive Director, Student Support Services, District 504 Coordinator at (281) 634-1143.
 See Policy FB (LEGAL).

-Additional information regarding the 504 process can be found on the District website at: https://www.fortbendisd.com/site/Default.aspx?PageID=1034
+Additional information regarding the 504 process can be found on the District website at: Student Support Services

 SPECIAL EDUCATION REFERRALS